norlab-ulaval/libpointmatcher/doc/Datafilters.md

 ## Surface Normal Filter <a name="surfacenormalhead"></a>

 ### Description
 The surface normal to each point is estimated by finding a number of neighboring points and taking the eigen-vector corresponding to the smallest eigen-value of all neighboring points.
-For more theoretical background on the estimation of normal vectors for a point cloud the reader is invited to visit [the following][1].

 Remark that that given a surface, the normal vector can point in two possible directions.
 Following the apartment example used herein throughout, the normal vector of a wall can point inside towards the room, or outside the apartment.
 To align all normal vectors in the same direction, the [orient normals filter](#orientnormalshead) can be used.